 Hokkien in origin (a dialect of Chinese - one of two dialects Yolande is able to speak in addition to Mandarin, the other being Teochew), kiasu (kee-ah-soo) literally means "afraid of losing" and enjoys popular usage in Singlish (an English-based creole native to Singapore whose syntax resembles southern varieties of Chinese, and whose vocabulary consists of words originating from English, Malay and various languages and dialects of India and China), perhaps because it is considered Singapore's defining national characteristic.
-Here is an example of this word's usage, taken from "The Coxford Singlish Dictionary":
+Here is an example of this word's usage, taken from "The Coxford Singlish Dictionary":"You went to get a handicapped sticker just to chope (reserve) a parking space?
+How kiasu can you get?"

 It is also the word that Yolande, and others, have chosen to describe me, as I draw close to completing the Strategic Management module core textbook, a week before the start of term (not to mention a week before receiving my own copy - Yolande made kind use of her National University of Singapore (NUS) alumni status to borrow it for me from their business library).
 But when I consider the decisions that have led me here and what is at stake (my future, my dreams), I know I cannot afford to be casual about this course.